tpl2go/tpl2go.github.io/_posts/2025-06-09-matched-filter-performance.md

 Which method should we use?
 Which method is better?

-This note attempts to answer this question analytically and through simulations.
+This note analytically derives the performance of each detector as a function of length $L$ and SNR $\gamma$.

 # Problem Formulation: Hypothesis Testing
-We could formulate a cross correlation based signal detector as a sliding classifier.
-At every sample instance, the classifier chooses between two possible hypotheses :
+A cross correlation based signal detector could be formulated as a sliding classifier.
+At every sample instance, the classifier chooses between two possible hypotheses:

 $$
 \begin{aligned}